 Any objection by a party to the dispute that that dispute is not within the jurisdiction of the Centre, or for other reasons is not within the competence of the Tribunal, shall be considered by the Tribunal which shall determine whether to deal with it as a preliminary question or to join it to the merits of the dispute.

-ICSID Arbitration Rule 41 uses similar language, stating in the pertinent part that:
+In the 2006 ICSID Arbitration Rules, Rule 41 uses similar language, stating in the pertinent part that:

-The UNCITRAL Rules also permit bifurcation; however, the approach to bifurcation shifted between the 1976 and 2010 versions of the UNCITRAL Rules.
+Like the ICSID Rules, the UNCITRAL Rules also contemplate bifurcation.
+The approach to bifurcation shifted between the 1976 and 2010 versions of the UNCITRAL Rules.
 Article 24(4) of the 1976 UNCITRAL Rules states that:

 In general, the arbitral tribunal should rule on a plea concerning its jurisdiction as a preliminary question.
 However, the arbitral tribunal may proceed with the arbitration and rule on such a plea in their final award.